grasela/portfolio/README.md

 ### INTRO ###

-My website presents my portfolio and inspirations as well as giving visitors access to different platforms where they can view my current work.
+My website presents my portfolio and inspirations as well as gives visitors access to different platforms where they can view my current work.
 The aim is to make a mark online where people can easily find me and contact me.

 ### INSPIRATION ###